starrymedia/upticknetworkdocs/guides/validators/setup.md

 # Run a Validator

-Learn how to setup and run a validator node {synopsis}
+Learn how to setup and run a validator node

 ## Pre-requisite Readings